6 Tools For Shortlisting Candidates To Speed Up Time-To-Hire

 A job posting is the top source of hires because it’s still one of the best ways for candidates to find your open req.
 A job posting with a method for shortlisting candidates can be a cost-effective and relatively low effort way to shortlist candidates for your open req.

-A job posting with a simple method for shortlisting candidates can sometimes be gamed by candidates.
+A job posting with a simple method for shortlisting candidates can be one of the weakest recruitment shortlisting strategies because it can be gamed by candidates.

 For example, similar to keyword stuffing on a resume, a candidate can artificially add skills to their LinkedIn profile that match your job description.
 This can result in false positives and prevent you from being able to identify who are truly the strongest candidates.